 TASH also recognizes two people annually as recipients of the Larry J. Brumond Supportive Relationship Award, which honors two individuals who have maintained a mutually supportive relationship in which the dreams and aspirations of the support recipient are supported in that person’s chosen home and community.

 Stay up to date on the work of TASH and its members by visiting our blog.
-And find additional tools and resources on Inclusive Education by visiting the TASH Resources Library.
+And find additional tools and resources on Community Living by visiting the TASH Resources Library.